 Scope

-The APS is intended to participate in IEEE SoutheastCon 2015 Hardware Competition7 to accomplish a set of tasks created by the IEEE SoutheastCon 2015 panel.
-The goal is to have the APS perform four (4) (4) unique tasks accurately and within the allotted time in order to acquire the most amount of points highest score possible.
+The APS is intended to participate in IEEE SoutheastCon 2015 Hardware Competition [71] to accomplish a set of tasks created by the IEEE SoutheastCon 2015 Hardware Competition panel.
+The goal is to have the APS perform four (4) unique tasks accurately and within the allotted time in order to acquire the most amount of points highest score possible.
 The requirements in this document satisfy the rules set forth by the IEEE SoutheastCon 2015 Hardware Competition judging panel.
-The (4) unique tasks are:
+The four (4) unique tasks are:

 Play Simon Says for 15 seconds